seykron/ogov-importer/README.md

 ogov-importer
 =============

 Argentina's Congress data importer.
-There following data can be imported:
+The following data can be imported:

 * Bills
 * Committees

 ## Installation